-Before your surgery it may be necessary to have a urinalysis and blood work done, an EKG and/or a chest X-ray.
-If necessary, all of these tests will be scheduled for you and will be done during pre-testing when you meet with the anesthesia staff.
-If it has been some time since you have seen your primary physician and you have a lot of medical problems, it would be best that you see your physician before your pre-test date.
+Before your surgery it may be necessary to have a urinalysis and blood work done, an EKG and a chest X-ray.
+If needed, all of these tests will be scheduled for you and will be done during pre-testing when you meet with the anesthesia staff.
+If it has been some time since you have seen your primary physician and you have a lot of medical problems, it would be best that you see your medical doctor before your pre-test date.

-- 1. Preparing for Surgery: To prepare your home for your recovery after surgery, please place necessary items within your reach so that you can avoid moving your neck.
-During the first six weeks of your recovery you should not lift more than 20 pounds, unless instructed by Dr. O'Neill.
+- Preparing for Surgery: To prepare your home for your recovery after surgery, please place necessary items within your reach so that you can avoid moving your neck a lot.
+During the six weeks of your recovery you should not lift more than 20 pounds, unless instructed by Dr. O'Neill.
 Please make arrangements before surgery to have any heavy items purchased before surgery such as dog food, etc. - 2.
-Dental Work: Make arrangements to have your teeth cleaned prior to surgery as you will not be able to have dental work or cleanings for six months post-operatively. - 3.
-Length of Stay in the Hospital: Most patients with cervical spine surgery will be discharged either on the day of the operation or the following day.
-Once your drains are out, your medical condition is stable, and your pain is under control with pills, the safest place for you to be is outside of the hospital environment.
+Shaving: If you have hair covering the area where your surgery is, we recommend shaving this area a day before your operation. - 3.
+Length of Stay in the Hospital: Once your drains are out, your medical condition is stable, and your pain is under control with pills, the safest place for you to be is outside of the hospital environment.
 The hospital is the safest place to be if you are sick, but the less sick you are, the more dangerous it is to be in a hospital.
 This is because there are "super bugs" in the hospital that do not exist in the community.
 An infection with one of these "super bugs" can be life threatening.
 In addition, bedrest is not good for you.
 The sooner you get up, mobilize, walk and resume normal activities the lower the chance of developing a blood clot in your legs.
-We will recommend your discharge as soon as we feel that your safety is better served at home than in the hospital.

-4. Day Before Surgery: Light meals are recommended the day prior to surgery.
+We will recommend your discharge as soon as we feel that your safety is better served at home than in the hospital. - 4.
+Day Before Surgery: Light meals are recommended the day prior to surgery.
 Nothing to eat or drink after midnight the night before your surgery.
 You can brush your teeth, just do not swallow any water.